Headache associated with hormonal fluctuations

 Three food-related neurotoxic disorders, lathyrism, konzo, and tropical ataxic neuropathy, are special challenges to mankind because factors producing these disorders are linked to lack of education, poverty, population growth, and certain conditions like drought, trade, and war.
 Lathyrism is a form of irreversible, nonprogressive spastic paraparesis associated with poorly understood degenerative changes in the spinal cord, and it is caused by long-term and excessive consumption of the grass pea Lathyrus sativus.
 The pathological demyelinating changes in neurolathyrism largely involve pyramidal tracts.
 The longest pyramidal neurons are more severely affected.
 The disease is presently restricted to India, Bangladesh, and Ethiopia.
 In areas of India where a high consumption of Lathyrus sativus was previously reported, increased awareness has led to marked reduction in lathyrism cases.
 Nutritional deficiencies of sulfur amino acid methionine and cysteine aggravate the neurotoxicity of beta-N-oxalyl amino-L-alanine.
 Cassava leaves (Manihot esculenta Crantz) constitute the main daily source of protein as supplement to the major staple food in remote rural areas of Africa.
 Ingestion of large amounts of poorly processed cassava roots is associated with the occurrence of an epidemic form of a noncompressive myelopathy (konzo) in African countries.
+A study suggests that a possible causal association exists between konzo and the gut microbiome.
 Konzo is a neurologic entity with selective upper motor neuron damage and is characterized by an abrupt onset of an irreversible, nonprogressive, and symmetrical spastic paraparesis or tetraparesis.
 A ‘‘wetting method’’ has been reported to eradicate or markedly reduce konzo outbreaks in the Democratic Republic of Congo.
-A study on rats noted that Ginkgo biloba extracts can prevent motor changes associated with cassava juice consumption (41).
+A study on rats noted that Ginkgo biloba extracts can prevent motor changes associated with cassava juice consumption (43).
 The occurrence of another toxic disease in Africa, tropical ataxic neuropathy, is attributed to prolonged dietary cyanide exposure.
 Minor improvements in food processing have been found effective in the prevention of these disabling neurotoxic disorders.
 In this article, the author provides updated information on epidemiology, clinical features, differential diagnosis, and management of lathyrism, konzo, and tropical ataxic neuropathy.
 The author also discusses a review that presents a unifying hypothesis on the causative agents for lathyrism, konzo, and tropical ataxic neuropathy.

 • Three food-related neurotoxic disorders, lathyrism, konzo, and tropical ataxic neuropathy, are linked to illiteracy, poverty, population growth, and conditions like drought, famine, and war.